open-runtimes/examples/dart/welcome_email/README.md

 # 📧 Sending Welcome Emails using Mailgun's Email API

-Welcome to the documentation of this function 👋 We strongly recommend keeping this file in sync with your function's logic to make sure anyone can easily understand your function in the future.
-If you don't need documentation, you can remove this file.

-## 🤖 Documentation

 A sample Dart Cloud Function for sending a welcome email to a newly registered user.